golemfactory/awesome-golem/README.md

     * **Compatibility: Alpha 2**
 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem.
     * **Compatibility: Alpha 3**
-- [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le’ M. is a web based bulk image editor that uses the golem network for computation.
+- [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Go le' M. is a web based bulk image editor that uses the golem network for computation.
 It allows users to upload multiple images and apply bulk actions to them.
     * **Compatibility: Alpha 3**

 ## Monitoring